Ecogenomics/GTDBTk/README.md

 **Note (Nov 15, 2019)**:
 * GTDB-Tk v0.3.3 has been released (**we recommend all users update to this version**)
-    * A bug has been fixed which affected `classify` and `classify_wf` when using the `--batchfile` argument, iff the genome name was different from the fasta file name.
-This resulted in genome taxonomy being derived from tree topology instead of ANI (i.e. no species was assigned).
+    * A bug has been fixed which affected `classify` and `classify_wf` when using the `--batchfile` argument with genome IDs that differed from the FASTA filename.
+This issue resulted in the assigned taxonomy being derived only from tree placement without any ANI calculations being performed.
+Consequently, in some cases genomes may have been classified as a new species within a genus when they should have been assigned to an existing species.
     * Progress is now displayed for: hmmalign, and pplacer.
     * Fixed an issue where the `root` command could not be run independently.
     * Improved MSA masking performance.